Vietnam.vn - Nền tảng quảng bá Việt Nam

 Loại bắp cải có kích thước tí hon nhưng mang lại lợi ích sức khỏe không ngờ - Ảnh 1.

-Many surprising uses
+Many unexpected uses

 According to doctors at the Clinical Nutrition Center of K Hospital, brussels is a type of cabbage originating from the Mediterranean, introduced to Vietnam in recent years under the name of miniature cabbage.

-Brussels sprouts are rich in fiber, vitamin C, vitamin K, carotenoids, have antioxidant effects, prevent cancer , are good for the brain, are anti-inflammatory, and support fertility, so they are increasingly popular and added to the menu of many families.
+Brussels sprouts are rich in fiber, vitamin C, vitamin K, carotenoids, have antioxidant effects, prevent cancer, are good for the brain, are anti-inflammatory, and support fertility, so they are increasingly popular and added to the menu of many families.

 Several laboratory studies have shown that carotenoids found in Brussels sprouts act as antioxidants and boost the body's antioxidant defenses, thereby reducing the damage caused by free radicals to DNA that can lead to cancer.